chenyi5759/particle_filter/README.md

 The purpose of this project is to compare particle filter to the standard back propogation algorightm in their abilities to train neural networks.

+A report on the methods and findings of this project is in file [report.pdf](./report.pdf)

 A video presentation of this project is on Youtube https://www.youtube.com/watch?v=9nCohdFoNCE

 [![YouTube video](http://img.youtube.com/vi/9nCohdFoNCE/0.jpg)](http://www.youtube.com/watch?v=9nCohdFoNCE)